Glasgow, Yoker and Clydebank Railway: From 1923

-In 1923 the main line railways of Great Britain were "grouped" by Act of Parliament, the Railways Act 1921 into four large units; the North British Railway was a "constituent" of the new London and North Eastern Railway (LNER).
+In 1923 the main line railways of Great Britain were "grouped" by the Railways Act 1921 into four large units; the North British Railway was a "constituent" of the new London and North Eastern Railway (LNER).
 By now the GY&CR line was fully integrated into the passenger and goods network on the north bank of the Clyde.

 The railways were then nationalised in 1948, the Scottish lines forming part of British Railways Scottish Region.

 The L&DR line was now in the same management unit, and as social patterns changed and some heavy industry declined, the need for two competing networks along the Clyde was called into question.
 In fact the NBR network was designated for modernisation under a plan of 1955; the modernisation in fact became a scheme to electrify the passenger train operation, and this became effective in 1960.
 Most of the L&DR section closed, although a number of short sections were retained to give continued access to industrial sites.

 The Rothesay Dock line was closed in the 1960s, but it was reopened when imported coal was brought to the dock in the early 1980s.
 Traffic ceased again in 1988 and the line has since been removed.

 Clydebank East, the original Clydebank terminus, closed in 1959, but in the final decade the terminus was the originating point of "Starlight Specials" which were overnight services to London at cheap fares.

 The remainder of the GY&CR line continues in heavy use today as part of the Glasgow suburban network.

 In 1987 a passenger train maintenance depot was constructed at Yoker, together with a signalling centre, in a site formerly occupied by goods sidings, south of the line.